rigtorp/go-pikchr/README.md

 # Pikchr for Go

 This package wraps [Pikchr](https://pikchr.org) as a Go package.
-It doesn't rely on cgo, instead using the [wazero](https://wazero.io/) WebAssembly runtime to run Pikchr.
+It doesn't rely on cgo or an external binary, instead using the [wazero](https://wazero.io/) WebAssembly runtime to embed Pikchr.

 Wazero is configured to sandbox Pikchr such that Pikchr only has access to the input and output data.